Lovely Warren: Tenure

 Warren was sworn in as Rochester's 69th mayor on January 1, 2014.
-She began her second term on January 1, 2018 after winning re-election in 2017.
+She began her second term on January 1, 2018, after winning re-election in 2017.

-Since taking office, Mayor Warren has focused on "job creation, fostering safer and more vibrant neighborhoods and improving educational opportunities for Rochester’s residents."
+While in office, Mayor Warren focused on "job creation, fostering safer and more vibrant neighborhoods, and improving educational opportunities for Rochester’s residents."
 Warren also oversaw the Inner Loop East project, started under the Richards administration, which filled in the eastern section of the Inner Loop expressway, turning it into a street and allowing for construction of new buildings.

-Warren has launched several strategic initiatives, including the introduction of a Kiva crowd funding loan program, a Vanpool, support for ride-sharing such as Uber and Lyft, and a market-driven community co-operative called OWN Rochester.
+Warren launched several strategic initiatives, including the introduction of a Kiva crowd funding loan program, a Vanpool, support for ride-sharing such as Uber and Lyft, and a market-driven community co-operative called OWN Rochester.

 Under Warren's direction, the Rochester Police Department underwent a reorganization to implement a neighborhood-based patrol model that converted the patrol structure from two Patrol Divisions (each covering half of the city) to five smaller Patrol Sections.
 The RPD also implemented a successful body worn video program during Warren's first term.

 Warren convened an early learning council to help expand Pre-K programs in the city.
-She also developed a "3 to 3 Initiative" to help children to set three-year-old children on a path to read at grade level by third grade.
+She also developed a "3 to 3 Initiative" to help three-year-old children set on a path to read at grade level by third grade.
 To help achieve these goals, she eliminated fines for children's books and materials at city libraries.

 In December 2016, Warren ended the city's red light camera program.
 The insurance industry objected, citing its own studies which showed that cities that had used red light cameras between 2010 and 2014 had had a 21% drop in the number of fatal red light running crashes, while cities that had stopped using the cameras had had a 30% increase in such deaths.
 In response to these studies, Warren justified her decision to remove the cameras by saying, "I reached the conclusion the benefits simply don't justify a further extension...
 I'm very concerned that too many of these tickets have been issued to those who simply can't afford them, which is counter-productive to our efforts to reverse our city's troubling rates of poverty."

 Though designated as an elector in the 2020 Presidential Election, New York Assembly Majority leader Crystal Peoples-Stokes, served as her alternate.

 On June 22, 2021, following a troubled second term, Warren lost the Democratic primary to Rochester city councilman Malik Evans, conceding the race to Evans later that night.
 As part of a plea deal to resolve her charges of breaking campaign finance rules in the 2017 election, Warren formally stepped down as mayor on December 1, with deputy mayor James Smith serving as acting mayor until Evans was inaugurated on January 1, 2022.
 Her final act in office was to submit a proposal for a guaranteed basic income pilot program for impoverished families in the city.